confluentinc/examples/docs/includes/demo-validation-env.rst

-This example has been validated in the following environment:
+This example has been validated with the following operating system and software versions:

 - macOS 10.15.3
 - Java 11.0.6 2020-01-14 LTS